mikeyp/sendgrid_integration/README.md

 In order to send HTML email.
 Your installation of Drupal must generate an email with the proper headers.
 Sendgrid Integration modules looks for the content type of the email to be set to "text/html" in the header (i.e. "Content-Type"="text/html").
+A text version of the email is also sent at the same time.

 If the message does not have the content type set to "text/html" the message will be stripped of any tags and converted to text.

+We recommend using the module [HTMLmail](https://www.drupal.org/project/htmlmail) for HTML formating of emails.
+This module allows for easy templating of emails and it sets the correct header on emails (text/html).

+We do not recommend MIMEmail module because it sets the content-type header of a message to "multipart/mixed" instead of strictly "text/html".
+In addition, the MIMEmail module attempts to template emails and include inline CSS that is not compatible with SendGrid template system.
+If you want to use MIMEmail, we suggest using the [SMTP module](https://www.drupal.org/project/smtp) and not this module.

+If you want to work on a solution for MIMEmail and contribute it back to the module, we gladly accept community contributions!

 OPTIONAL